xpnteam/xpnet/README.md

 |
 └───XPNet.Logger\                      <-- Directory containing your plugin.
 Give it some appropriate name.
     |
+    └───XPNet.CLR.dll
+    └───XPNet.LoggerPlugin.dll         <-- Your plugin DLL.
+    └───xpnetcfg.json                  <-- The XPNet Configuration File
+    └───Microsoft.Extensions.*.dll     <-- These and other DLLs that are required dependencies of XPNet.
+    |
+    └─── dotnet-windows\               <-- Unzip dotnet-win-x64.2.x.x.zip here.
+    |    └───host\
+    |    └───shared\
+    |    └───etc.
+    |
+    └─── dotnet-macos\                 <-- Same as Windows version above, but mac hosting.
+	|    └───host,shared,etc.
+    |
     └───32\                            <-- Same as 64 below, but with 32-bit binaries.
     |
     └───64\
         |
-        └─── dotnet\                   <-- Unzip dotnet-win-x64.2.x.x.zip (or other zip for your platform) here.
-        |    └───host\
-        |    └───shared\
-        |    └───etc.
-        └───win.xpl                    <-- Rename XPNet.Native.dll and place it here.
-        └───XPNet.CLR.dll
-        └───XPNet.LoggerPlugin.dll     <-- Your plugin DLL.
-        └───xpnetcfg.json              <-- The XPNet Configuration File
-        └───Microsoft.Extensions.*.dll <-- These and other DLLs that are required dependencies of XPNet.
+        └───win.xpl                    <-- Output of XPNet.Native project built for Windows.
+        └───mac.xpl                    <-- Output of XPNet.Native project built for macOS.
 ```

 From X-Plane's standpoint, the actual plugin is a DLL or SO that is